In this article

 Before any work starts, customers are often reassured by the fact you are a Which?
-Trusted trader.
-They know that if anything goes wrong there is a mechanism in place to address any problems.
+Trusted Trader.
+They know that if anything goes wrong, there is a mechanism in place to address any problems.
 It’s always a good idea to give customers a copy of your terms and conditions and the Which?
 Trusted Traders Code of Conduct before the start of any job, so they know what to expect from you.

 Strange though it sounds, if you handle a complaint well it can actually increase customer loyalty.
-Proving to a customer that you will still go the extra mile for them and deliver excellent customer service when something goes wrong, means they know you will treat them fairly.
+Proving to a customer that you will still go the extra mile for them and deliver excellent customer service when something goes wrong means they know you will treat them fairly.
 This does mean you have to hold your hands up to any mistake immediately and do everything you can to put it right.

 This works both ways - if you try to dodge responsibility, take too long to make restitution or fail to provide excellent customer service in any way, those failures are what people will remember.